 - Inclusive and Compassionate Care: Ensure inclusive and compassionate care where all health care professionals treat patients with substance use disorders with respect and dignity, and improve patient outcomes.

 - Full Continuum of Care: Strengthen the continuum of care for people with substance use disorders throughout the Denver Health system and beyond.
 Ensuring that patients receive the right level of care for their individual needs.

-- Knowledge Management: Establish a comprehensive interface data to support strategic, operational, managerial, and research and evaluation.
+- Knowledge Management: Establish a comprehensive data interface to support strategic, operational, and managerial decisions, and research and evaluation.

 - Fiscal Growth and Financial Partnership: Enhance internal and external revenue streams to ensure quality services are accessible far into the future.

 - Community Voice: Partner with organized groups of community members with lived experience to facilitate integration of their expertise into the planning and implementation of CAM initiatives.

 A governance structure has been established to achieve the strategic goals of the Center for Addiction Medicine, as well as to provide guidance and accountability.
 The Governing Council supports coordination of efforts across Denver Health’s array of care sites and with services in the community.
 Members include representatives from the executive leadership team and champions from each department across the system.